 CONTRACT AND ARRANGEMENT WITH RELATED PARTIES

-The details of contracts and arrangement with related parties of your Company for thefinancial year ended 31st March 2018 is given in Note 38 to the standalonefinancial statements of your Company.
+The details of contracts and arrangements with related parties of your Company for thefinancial year ended 31st March 2020 is given in Note No. 40 to the standalonefinancial statements of your Company.

 Key Business Risks identified by your Company

 EconomicEnvironment and Market Demand